MARKET SNAPSHOT: Dow On Track For 9th Record In A Row

 Read:Why one Fed official is the skunk at the picnic on the jobs report (http://www.marketwatch.com/story/why-one-fed-official-is-the-skunk-at-the-picnic-on-the-jobs-report-2017-08-04)

-For the Dow, Friday also marked the ninth-straight rise in a row, the longest streak of its kind for the index since February.
+On Friday, the Dow closed at its eighth-straight record, bringing its year-to-date tally to 34 record finishes.
+If the blue-chip average ends in positive territory on Monday, that will mark its 10th straight record.
+It is also is on pace for its 10th consecutive close in positive territory, which would represent its longest such streak since late February.
 However, the streak comes as August trading gets under way and with September looming--historically two of the worst months for investors.

 Check out:Beneath the glow of stock-market records, darkly bearish trends are lurking (http://www.marketwatch.com/story/beneath-the-glow-of-stock-market-records-darkly-bearish-trends-are-lurking-2017-08-04)